David Bentley Hart: Personal life

 Hart is married and has one grown son, Patrick, with whom he co-wrote the children's book The Mystery of Castle MacGorilla (Angelico Press, 2019); his wife is British.
-He has two brothers: Addison Hodges Hart (also an author) and Fr.
-Robert Hart (rector of Saint Benedict's Anglican Catholic Church in Chapel Hill, North Carolina).
+He has two brothers: Addison Hodges Hart (also an author) and Robert Hart (rector of Saint Benedict's Anglican Catholic Church in Chapel Hill, North Carolina).

-As of 2022, Hart lives in South Bend, Indiana and is asked to serve and contribute by leaders in his Eastern Orthodox tradition such as the Ecumenical Patriarch of Constantinople.
+As of 2022, Hart lives in South Bend, Indiana, and is asked to serve and contribute by leaders in his Eastern Orthodox tradition such as the Ecumenical Patriarch of Constantinople.
 He follows contemporary concerns in Eastern Orthodox Christianity such as providing signature number 32 on a "Declaration on the 'Russian World' (Russkii mir) Teaching" criticizing theological justifications for Russia's invasion of Ukraine.
 During a September 16, 2022, conversation with Rainn Wilson, Hart shared briefly about an "indescribable" past experience of his own on Mount Athos:

 I was in this state of spiritual despair, and I also had an encounter. ...So I understand both the difficulty of explaining it and the impossibility of forgetting it, at once, and how it can change your life.
 But it doesn't come as a set of instructions.
 It sure as hell didn't turn me into a saint but did actually make me realize that the spiritual dimension of reality is reality.